 There may be other imperfections when you examine your beans closely.
 There can be damage to the skin of a bean where the beans were tied into bundles by the farmers.
 Bundling requires the use of twine that can erode the outer skin of the beans on the outside of the bundle, as pictured below.
 The quality of the bean is still great.

 If you ever question whether it is fat or mold, simply remove the bean from the bottle and rub the fatty matter between your fingers.
 Oil will be smooth like butter and will break down easily.
+Mold will be somewhat like a crumb and won't dissolve as vanillin will.
 Also remember that mold cannot grow on anything submerged in alcohol.